-Hong Kong protesters on the march after plea to colonial power UK
+Hong Kong protesters march after call on UK to keep China in check

 “I am here to demand the UK protect our citizens’ rights in Hong Kong and speak up for Hong Kong under the Joint Declaration,” Jacky Tsang, 25, told Reuters.

-The spark for the protests was planned legislation, now withdrawn, that would have allowed people to be sent to mainland China for trial, despite Hong Kong having its own much-respected independent judiciary.
+The spark for the protests was planned legislation, now withdrawn, that would have allowed people to be sent to mainland China for trial.

 The protests have since broadened into calls for universal suffrage.